The design of this conference and events space draws inspiration from the community’s nautical roots, which date back to the early 1600s.

 A white tensile structure resembling a sails spans the building’s south-facing entrance.
 The fabric sheathing provides shading that minimizes solar heat gain in the summer while still allowing daylighting and views.
 At night it acts as a glowing beacon welcoming visitors.

 HOK’s design blends indoors and out, with the canopy covering the ballroom terrace and providing partial enclosure for outdoor events.
 A series of water walls, fountains, jets and pools link indoor and outdoor spaces, connecting buildings and activities while mediating between the built and natural environment.

-“By minimizing circulation space and focusing the most expensive detailing and materials on the front elevation and public spaces, the design team kept within the budget.”
+Minimizing circulation space and focusing more expensive detailing and materials in the front of the building and in public spaces helped keep the project within the budget.